 WHY IS IT SO IMPORTANT TO ACT FAST?

-Owners of construction companies know how construction defect claims can jeopardize their business.
-However, it bears repeating that these claims often involve a series of other legal issues that multiply challenges and risks, including:
+Defect claims often involve a series of other legal issues that multiply challenges and risks, including:

-- Strict liability, which is only a risk for mass developers in California, but is a risk nonetheless
+- Strict liability – Which is only a risk for mass developers in California, but is a risk nonetheless.

 As we have discussed in previous blog posts, California law provides an avenue for dispute-resolution before taking matters to court.
 Even so, business owners must take great care as they move forward to handle these claims.